I’ve had my head in data most of the day. There are some things I wanted to lead with, but we’re about to hit the big poll closings.

 9:27 PM Thursday

 The atmosphere is palpably energized.
-Trump’s lead in Georgia is below 2500 and the gap between the candidates is below 50,000.
+Trump’s lead in Georgia is below 2500 and the gap between the candidates is below 50,000 in Pennsylvania.
 It seems like we’re on the cusp of Biden pulling ahead in one of these states.
-Will we get an quick call after that?
+Will we get a quick call after that?
 Don’t know.

 Meanwhile, the president seems to be flailing.
 Claire McCaskill called the president’s speech a low point in American history.
 A presidential candidate calling an election into question is unprecedented.
 There’s a lot to unpack there; it was strange and troubling.
 He clearly thinks Red Ballots Matter More.
 But that isn’t true.
 All Ballots Matter.